Skip to content

 File concatenation and minification

 By default, if enqueued, an application’s JavaScript and CSS files are concatenated in order to reduce the number of requests that occur on a single page load.
 CSS files are minified as well as concatenated, which reduces file size by removing unnecessary white space.
-If JS or CSS files are minified in a theme as part of a build process, include the source files for the purpose of code review.

 The responses that are generated by VIP sites are served from a global network of edge cache server locations.
 This allows a majority of a site’s traffic, including concatenated scripts and styles, to be served directly from an edge location closest to a site’s visitors without ever hitting a line of PHP.
 This results in the low-latency and high-performance impact expected from a CDN.